5 Myths About Online Dating

 This myth comes from the idea that online dating makes casual sex easy, therefore diminishing the chances of building strong, committed relationships.

 Remember when Vanity Fair pointed fingers at Tinder for causing a “Dating apocalypse?”
 The truth is–as we learned from Carrie Bradshaw¬¬–people have always been having casual flings and so what?
 Sure, technology now makes it easier to find a hook-up so you don’t have to place a personal ad in the newspaper, but it also does help build committed relationships.

 Though the majority of relationships still begin offline, research shows that 5% of married couples or those in a committed relationship met their significant other online.
 This number is and will continue to grow as studies show more people are going on dates with people they meet online.

 4. I’M TOO OLD TO USE ONLINE DATING

 No you’re not!
-Studies show that there has been a 6% increase in online users ages 55 to 64-year-olds from 2013 to 2015.
+Studies show that there has been a 6% increase of online users ages 55 to 64-year-olds who are using over 50 dating sites and more from 2013 to 2015.
 Sure, age will impact your match, but that doesn’t mean you’re too old to give it a try!
 In fact, older men will actually have more options than older woman because, by age 48, men have twice as many pursuers as women.
 Moreover, 76% of women say they date men that are at least 5 years older than them.

 5. PEOPLE WHO USE ONLINE DATING ARE DESPERATE